 Barring point 3, the materials used in traditional and fixed dentures can be expected to last up to five years – maybe longer if cared for well.

 But your mouth may naturally change shape before this.
-It’s best to visit your dentist for new dentures before they become too loose or uncomfortable.
+It's best to visit your dentist for new dentures before they become too loose or uncomfortable.
+It's possible that you can get a denture reline instead of having to replace them completely.
 Also see your dentist if you notice clicking when you talk or eat, or if your gums are bleeding.

 If you need to replace all or most of your natural teeth then your only choices are removable dentures or implants of some kind.
 Removable dentures cost a lot less than implants but aren't as durable and may be less comfortable.